-Solly Baby Wrap - I love this soft and lightweight wrap that’s easy to tie and keep your little one close especially during those first few months.
+Solly Baby Wrap - I love this soft and lightweight wrap (and after some practice) is easy to tie and keep your little one close especially during those first few months.
 The skin to skin helps calm your baby and lets you get things done around the house.

 Owlet - If I had to recommend one thing for parents, this would be it for the peace of mind.
 It tracks oxygen levels and heart rate.
 It comes with an app so you can be notified if the alarm were to go off.
 The monitor goes right on their foot and comes with different size socks.
 The monitor is plugged in next to my bed and glows green so I know she’s being monitored.

 Motorola Baby Monitor - We use this during naps and it seems to work pretty good.
 It has WIFI so you can access the screen through your phone.
 The picture quality is really good and I like that it shows the temperature.
 You can also speak into it, which will probably be used when she’s older and I want to tell her to go back to sleep!

 Bamboobies Nursing Pads - These are amazing!
 I originally had a box of disposable nursing pads and they were so scratchy and irritating.
 I felt like they were doing more harm than good.
 I asked a lactation consultant and she recommended these.
 Within a day my nipples weren’t sore anymore.

 Bravado Nursing Bra - This is the only bra I have ever tried and I love it!
 It’s so comfortable and easy to clip on and off with one hand.
 It’s also not tight and conforming which I know is great at preventing mastitis.